lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Following the previous rules, we can transform the paths and property names:
 - The node path `/soc/uart@40002000` is transformed to `_S_soc_S_uart_40002000`.
 - The property name `current-speed` is transformed to `current_speed`.
-- The property name `status` remains the same.
+- The property name `status` stays the same.

 Since node paths are unique, by combining the node's path with its property names we can create a unique macro for each property - and that's exactly what the devicetree generator does.
 The leading `_N_` is used to indicate that it is followed by a node's path, `_P_` separates the node's path from its property.
-For our two properties, we get the following:
+For `uart@40002000`, we get the following:

 - `/soc/uart@40002000`, property `current-speed`
   becomes `N_S_soc_S_uart_40002000_P_current_speed`
 - `/soc/uart@40002000`, property `status`
   becomes `N_S_soc_S_uart_40002000_P_status`

-Adding the `DT_` prefix, we indeed end up with the generated names:
+Adding the `DT_` prefix, we can indeed find those macros in `devicetree_generated`:

 `build/zephyr/include/generated/devicetree_generated.h`
 ```c